SlashDB/taskapp-demo/README.md

         <App />
         </SlashDBProvider>

+Here we have used a .env file (a feaure of NodeJS) to store the SlashDB connection parameters.

 Now we will call ```useSetUp``` in the ```App.js``` file to ensure internal values are set based on the parameters provided in the previous step.

     import { useSetUp } from 'react-slashdb';